Geography of Seychelles: Physical features

-The archipelago consists of 115 islands and thirty prominent rock formations scattered throughout a self-proclaimed exclusive economic zone of more than 1350000 km2 of ocean.
+The archipelago consists of 155 islands and thirty prominent rock formations scattered throughout a self-proclaimed exclusive economic zone of more than 1350000 km2 of ocean.
 Some forty islands are granitic and lie in a 90 km radius from Mahé, the main island.
 The remaining islands are coralline, stretching over a 1,200 km radius from Ile Aux Vaches in the northeast to the Aldabra Atoll in the southwest.
 The country's Inner Islands are the granitic islands plus two nearby coralline islands, Bird Island and Denis Island.
 The remaining coralline islands are the Outer Islands.
 The islands are all small—the aggregate land area is only 455 km2.

 Mahé is 25 km long and no more than 8 km wide, with an area of 156.7 km2.
 It contains the capital and only city, Victoria, an excellent port.
 Victoria lies approximately 1,600 km east of Mombasa, Kenya; 2,800 km southwest of Mumbai; 1,700 km north of Mauritius; and 920 km northeast of Madagascar.
 The only other important islands by virtue of their size and population are Praslin and La Digue, situated about thirty kilometers to the northeast of Mahé.

-The granitic islands are the peaks of the submarine Mascarene Plateau, a continental formation theorized to be either a part of Africa separated when Asia began to drift away from the original single continent of Gondwana, or the remnants of a microcontinent that existed up to the beginning of the Tertiary Period, approximately 50 million years ago.
-The granitic islands are characterized by boulder-covered hills and mountains as high as 940 m rising abruptly from the sea.
+The granitic islands are founded on a fragment separated from the Indian continental plate during the Palaeocene about 66 million years ago during the break up of the supercontinent of Gondwana.
+This break-up was associated with the volcanic activity that built the Mascarene Plateau.
+These granitic islands are characterized by boulder-covered hills and mountains as high as 940 m rising abruptly from the sea.
 Elsewhere, narrow coastal plains extend to the base of the foothills.
 Extensively developed coral reefs are found mainly on the east coasts because of the southwest trade winds and equatorial current.
 Ninety-nine percent of the population is located on the granitic islands, and most are on Mahé.